Vakula the Smith: Composition history

-The opera was composed between June and 21 August 1874; it was begun during a holiday in Nizy (in Kharkov province) and finished in Usovo.
+The opera was composed between June and 21 August 1874; it was begun during a holiday in Nyzy (in Kharkov province) and finished in Usovo.
 The work was dedicated to the memory of the Grand Duchess Elena Pavlovna, who had died in 1873.
 When Tchaikovsky anonymously submitted the score for a competition under the motto "Ars longa vita brevis est" ("Art is eternal, life is short"), it won, and the composer received 1500 rubles.
 The opera was revised as Cherevichki (The Slippers) in 1885.

 Performance history

 The premiere took place in Saint Petersburg on 6 December [o.s.
 November 24] 1876 at the Mariinsky Theatre, conducted by Eduard Nápravník with stage direction by Gennadiy Kondratyev and set design by Mikhail Bocharov and Matvey Shishkov.

 Roles

 The stage history of the opera was short.
 The opera was given 18 times over several seasons at the Mariinsky Theatre, but Tchaikovsky did not permit it to be performed at other theatres.
 Dissatisfied with the opera, Tchaikovsky revised it in 1885 as Cherevichki (The Slippers).